VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

 A lot of the fields in scenes have default values and don't necessarily have to be listed in the .json file.

+WARNING: Whatever you do, do NOT start folder or filenames with the "OStim" prefix, that namespace is reserved for OStim alone.
+Failure to comply will cause the integrity check to fail!

 field summary:

 scene fields: